photoprism/photoprism-docs/docs/team.md

 ## Theresa Gresch ##

-Theresa has a background in neurobiology and started working as a software product manager in Berlin after graduating from university.
+Theresa has a background in Neurobiology and started working as a Software Product Manager after graduating from university.
 Her goal is to dive deeper into machine learning and explore new directions in product development.

 You can find her on [GitHub](https://github.com/graciousgrey) and [LinkedIn](https://www.linkedin.com/in/theresa-gresch-886924103/)